KevinOConnell7/Midterm_project_Shopping/README.md

 ### models.py

-Below you can see a screenshot of my models.py file and code.
-In this screenshot you can see that we take the users item and quantity and create a list.
+The models.py file defines Python data models using Pydantic, with Item representing a new item with a name and quantity and Remove Item telling us which item will be removed.

 <img width="1165" alt="Screen Shot 2024-03-06 at 9 56 13 AM" src="https://github.com/KevinOConnell7/Midterm_project_Shopping/assets/45603150/09e24761-d51c-4d25-a3b3-5c29cb2425b9">

 ### routes.py

 In the photo below you see the routes.py file and code.
-In this code we use post, get, put, and delete to connect our backend to these api's.
-You can aswell see that we used all the CRUD api endpoints in this screenshot.
+The routes.py file defines API routes for the Shopping List Application using fastapi.

 <img width="1167" alt="Screen Shot 2024-03-06 at 11 19 46 AM" src="https://github.com/KevinOConnell7/Midterm_project_Shopping/assets/45603150/93912d62-db0d-4165-9baa-4fb2010f0cb7">